Afghan president in Pakistan for meeting, hopes for peace talks slim

 Many Afghans, including Ghani’s political opponents, blamed the attacks on Pakistani-backed insurgents, curtailing Ghani’s efforts to improve relations with Pakistan after years of acrimony.

-On Monday, Ghani said a 14-year-long “undeclared war” had existed between the neighbors.
+On Monday, Ghani said a 14-year-long “undeclared war” had existed between the neighbours.

 The mutual suspicion is a major stumbling block to tackling the Taliban insurgency; each nation accuses the other of supporting insurgents across their shared border as a proxy force.
 The Afghan and Pakistani Taliban are separate but allied.